world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/eventdataprovider/README.md

 # Event Data Provider (EDP) Guide

-The code under this directory represents processes that happen at individual EDP and thus are reference implementations.
+The code under this directory represents processes that happen at individual EDPs and thus are reference implementations.
 Any EDP can change the implementation.
-Although this code represents a good alternative and would work out of the box without any significant changes needed.
+This code represents a good alternative and would work out of the box without any significant changes needed.

 ## Event Filtration